 Here is a quick explanation of each language:

-Gifts: A person whose primary Love Language is gifts relishes in little things that were bought special for them.
+- Gifts: A person whose primary Love Language is Gifts relishes in little things that were bought specially for them.
 They see gifts as a powerful expression of love.

 Ever wonder why one child gets super excited about a gift and the other child doesn’t seem to care?
 One child craves hugs and kisses but their sibling doesn’t?
 It’s because they have different love languages!